 On December 4th, 2011, Yahoo Answers member Reef submitted a question asking if people had seen the Force Factor ads.
 On January 10th, 2012, BodyBuilding Forums member PuNjAbixxPheNoM posted one of the Force Factor ads in a thread titled "Trainers hate hm."
 On February 19th, 2013, a "selfie": photograph of former professional bodybuilder Andreas Cashling to the /r/pics subreddit, to which Redditor Juggernaut1 commented "Gym Trainers hate him!"
 On May 16th, Flickr user kadigan uploaded a mock Force Factor ad featuring a painting of the fictional character Popeye by Deviant Artist axlsalles.
 On August 1st, Sonic the Hedgehog fan blog Not Another Sonic Blog posted a two-pane image of the character Tails transforming into a muscled version (shown below, right).

-Similar advertisements for other products have circulated online as well, including a “dermatologists hate her” skin product ad (shown below, left) and a language professors hate him" language-learning product banner (shown below, right).
+Similar advertisements for other products have circulated online as well, including a "dermatologists hate her" skin product ad (shown below, left) and a language professors hate him" language-learning product banner (shown below, right).
+Often, these advertisements are created by hackers to lure people into clicking on them and allowing viruses to enter the computer.